 (Basic Books, R. Moorhouse, 2014.
 ISBN 0465030750)

-By far one the most important and overlooked events of the Second World War is the infamous non-aggression pact between the Soviet Union and Nazi Germany in August 1939.
+By far one of the most important and overlooked events of the Second World War is the infamous non-aggression pact between the Soviet Union and Nazi Germany in August 1939.
 Published in 2014, The Devils Alliance by Roger Moorehouse is one of the few texts that comprehensively analyzes all aspects of the Molotov-Ribbentrop Pact.
 Although nearly absent in the popular memory of the war, the pact had ramifications that rippled outward through both the eastern and western fronts in the European Theater.

 The surprise agreement between the mutually antithetical powers of fascist Nazi Germany and the communist Soviet Union shook the foundation of the international structure.
 In providing cover to Germany’s eastern flank with a cooperative USSR, the pact allowed the German war machine to invade and occupy half of Poland, as well as ultimately settle their 20 years score with the West.